contextDAO/Documentation/README.md

 An invoice is some standard so companies can talk to each other.

-The only way we have today to get standards is by going to standardization bodies, international bodies, where any standard takes one to five years and experts build it.
+And the only way we can have standards today is by going to standardization bodies, international bodies, where any standard takes one to five years to build, and guess who is building it - experts.

 So basically, it costs a lot of money and time. 💰 🕞

 A business that needs a standard pays a lot of money to people who can build but don't need the standard.

-They are hired to create a standard but not to use it.
+Standardization bodies are hired to create a standard but not to use it.

-But it means that basically for them a standard, probably it's a white paper of 300 pages that nobody understands and it's normal because then everybody needs to hire them to understand that standard and that's once again a big business.
+And this means that basically for them, a standard it's a whitepaper of 300 pages that nobody understands, and it's normal because then everybody needs to hire them to understand that standard, and that's once again a big business.

-And then in this standardization body, all of the big companies like Microsoft or Google are just part of this standard body because they want to control the standard.
+All big corporations like Microsoft or Google are just part of this standardization body because they want to control the standard.

 That's a big business.